-The Jewish Song Show is the maiden initiative of the Jewish Song Project, Inc. a 501(c)3 educational non-profit tax-exempt organization dedicated to building Jewish connection through Jewish song.
+The Jewish Song Show is the first initiative of The Jewish Song Project, Inc., a 501(c)(3) educational non-profit dedicated to building joyful, meaningful Jewish connection through Jewish song.
+Sign up for our newsletter below to get new episodes, stories, and learning resources as they’re released.

 MISSION